rhel-labs/instruqt/C-code-compilation/01-install-developer-toolset/assignment.md

 difficulty: basic
 timelimit: 600
 ---
 Welcome to this lab experience for Red Hat Enterprise Linux.
-In this Lab, you will learn how to build and run code written in C on RHEL.
+In this Lab, you will learn how to build and run code written in C or C++ on RHEL.

 The system displayed beside this text is a Red Hat Enterprise Linux 9 system registered with Subscription Manager.